WHY THAI MASSAGE

-Trained by Lotus Palm, I am a Thai yoga massage therapist and teacher.
+Trained primarily by Lotus Palm School and Duncan Wong, I am a Thai yoga massage therapist and teacher.
 It is the only method I practice, because I’m head-over-heels in love with Thai massage!
 To book a session, please click the button on the right.

 My environment has always been athletically oriented.
 I’ve been an American Red Cross certified swim instructor (WSI), and also an AFAA certified aerobics instructor.
 I also used to figure skate, since about the time I could walk until about my mid-twenties, from childhood competitions to Rockefeller Center’s Fashions on Ice.

 I bear the honourable distinction of being Canada’s first certified teacher of Yogic Arts, a fusion form combining yoga, martial arts and Thai massage in order to deepen asanas.